Vekkesind · Tarot>Major Arcana Meanings

 What the Sun Tarot Card Means

 The Sun describes a period when things come together with relatively little friction.
 Efforts that felt stalled begin to show real results.
-Relationships feel warmer and more reciprocal.
-Physical and emotional energy stabilize and flow more freely.
+Relationships feel warmer, more reciprocal.
+Physical and emotional energy that felt dammed up starts to flow again.
 In a reading, the Sun is one of the most universally positive cards in the deck.
-It does not promise perfection, but it does promise a clear view of where you stand and where you are headed.
+It does not promise perfection.
+What it gives you instead is a clear view of where you stand and where you are headed.
 The child on the white horse has shed the weight of confusion and fear.
-Moving forward now feels natural, even joyful, and you have genuine reason for that confidence.
+Moving forward now feels natural, even joyful, and you have every reason for that confidence.

 The Sun Reversed